imrockpan/tapicker-docs/pages/docs/editor/node-type.en-US.md

 parameter settings:

-- "Target Element" selects any element in the form, and DataPicker will automatically submit the form for you.
+- "Target Element" selects any element in the form, and Tapicker will automatically submit the form for you.

 ### Key Press